ba-st/RenoirSt/docs/tutorial/Tutorial-Part-II.md

 So far our focus was on the *style* part of the rule.
 Let's focus now on the available *selectors*.
 Remember that a CSS selector represents a structure used to match elements in the document tree.
-This chapter asume some familiarity with the CSS selectors and will not go in detail about the exact meaning of each one.
+This chapter assume some familiarity with the CSS selectors and will not go in detail about the exact meaning of each one.
 For more details you can take a look at <http://www.w3.org/TR/css3-selectors/>.